||WA Branch President|

 Sabrina graduated with a Bachelor of Laws, Bachelor of Arts (Asian Studies) degree and a Postgraduate Certificate in Chinese Law from Murdoch University in mid 2012.
 Alongside her studies, Sabrina worked for a variety of small boutique law firms and interned at an international firm in Singapore in their Intellectual Property division.

 After graduation, Sabrina commenced her legal career with one of Perth’s prominent criminal lawyers for 3 years.
-In addition to her experience in criminal advocacy, she also undertook the conduct of the firm’s family law matters and subsequently became the “in-house family lawyer”.
-During this time, she assisted counsel and Senior Counsel in a wide range of parenting and property disputes.
+In addition to her experience in criminal advocacy, she also undertook the conduct of the firm’s family law matters.

 Sabrina was admitted to practice in the Supreme Court of WA in July 2014.

 Sabrina practices exclusively in family law at Hickman Family Lawyers.
-She has a strong interest in complex property settlements.
+She has a strong interest in simple and complex property settlements.